One Woman’s Fight To Keep Public Lands Public

 This land is our children’s future.
 Do not rob them.

-We will fight for the habitats of the animals under our care, so that we can provide for our families and enjoy the wild that surrounds them.
+We will stand to defend the habitats of the animals under our care, so that we can provide for our families and enjoy the wild that surrounds them.

-We will fight for the waters to hold the fish that swim free there, so we can cast our lines.
+We will stand to defend the waters holding the fish that swim free there, so we can cast our lines.

-We will fight for the mountains, valleys, rivers, streams, lakes and peaks to remain in the hands of the people it was designed for …us.
+We will stand to defend the mountains, valleys, rivers, streams, lakes, and peaks to remain in the hands of the people it was designed for: us.

-We will fight to defend our heritage, and to guarantee our legacy.
+We will stand to defend our heritage and to guarantee our legacy.

 This land is our land.